 Affective and Communication Skills

-- Demonstrate respect to all people, including students, teachers, patients and medical personnel, without showing bias or preference on the grounds of age, race, gender, sexual orientation, disease, mental status, lifestyle, opinions or personal values.
+- Demonstrate respect to all people, including students, teachers, patients and medical personnel, without showing bias or preference on the grounds of age, race, gender, sexual orientation, disability, lifestyle, opinions or personal values.

-- Demonstrate appropriate affective behaviors and mental attitudes in order not to jeopardize the emotional, physical, mental, and behavioral safety of clients and other individuals with whom one interacts in the academic and clinical settings and to be in compliance with the ethical standards of the American Physical Therapy Association.
-Students must also follow standards and policies specified in the Graduate Catalog, Student Handbook – Doctor of Physical Therapy Program Supplement, and the Clinical Education Handbook.
+- Demonstrate appropriate affective behaviors and mental attitudes in order not to jeopardize the emotional, physical, mental, and behavioral safety of clients and other individuals with whom one interacts in the academic and clinical settings and to follow the ethical standards of the American Physical Therapy Association.
+Students must also follow standards and policies specified in the Catalog, Student Handbook, DPT Program Handbook, and the DPT Clinical Education Handbook.
 The most recent copies of these documents are available for review.

 - Acknowledge and respect individual values and opinions in order to foster harmonious working relationships with colleagues, peers, and patients/clients.